Emulating the Lyman-Alpha forest 1D power spectrum from cosmological simulations: New models and constraints from the eBOSS measurement: Fitting observational data

 \subsection{Application to eBOSS data -- baseline analysis}

 We now use our \gridname{}-based emulator to fit the current eBOSS data, which are described in~\cite{Chabanier+19,Palanque+19}.
 In this case, all the nuisance parameters described in \cref{ssec:nuisances} and summarized in \cref{tab:priors} are marginalized over.
-For the Taylor emulator we also include a prior on \mbox{$H_0=(67.3\pm1)\mathrm{km/s/Mpc}$} to make the results equivalent to those of \cite{Palanque+19} for the massless neutrino case.
+For the Taylor emulator we also include a prior on \mbox{$H_0=(67.3\pm1)\mathrm{km/s/Mpc}$} to make the results equivalent to those of \cite{Palanque+19} for the massless neutrino case.\footnote{We mention that for the Taylor emulator we have checked that we recover the constraints of \cite{Palanque+19} in the original parameter basis (and have indeed checked that the likelihoods agree at the $<0.1\%$ level at a number of points).
+That $A_\lya$ in the constraints is lower than that of Planck 2018, while in \cite{Palanque+19} $\sigma_8$ was/is larger comes down to the fact that the scales at which the amplitudes are measured are very different.
+With very low $n_s$/$\Omega_m$ values (as in \cite{Palanque+19}), even a large $\sigma_8$ leads to a low $A_\lya$ at the corresponding scale.
+Similarly, while in \cite{Palanque+19} the discrepancy in $n_s$ is only at the 1-2$\sigma$ level, for $n_\lya$ it is clearly larger, again due to the different scale and the low $\Omega_m$ value found in \cite{Palanque+19}.
+These effects have also been pointed out in \cite{Rogers+23}.
+Explicitly, for $\sigma_8=0.82$, $n_s=0.96$, $\Omega_m=0.27$ (corresponding roughly to the mean of \cite{Palanque+19}), we find $A_\lya=8.2$ and $n_\lya=-2.4$, in good agreement with \cref{fig:data_fit}.}